 Companies that are not resident in the UK are only assessable to corporation tax if they carry on a trade in the UK through a permanent establishment in the UK and on all profits wherever arising which are attributable to that permanent establishment.
-The profits attributable to the permanent establishment are trading income, income from property held by the establishment and chargeable gains.
-The profits for corporation tax purposes are then determined as if the establishment were a distinct and separate enterprise, dealing wholly independently with the non-resident company and assuming that it has the same credit rating as the non-resident company, and that its equity and loan capital are reasonable in the context of its independence.
+The profits attributable to the permanent establishment are trading income, income from property held by the establishment and chargeable gains on UK assets used for the purposes of the permanent establishment.
+The profits for corporation tax purposes are then determined as if the establishment were a distinct and separate enterprise, dealing wholly independently with the non-resident company and assuming that it has the same credit rating as the non-resident company, and that its equity and loan capital are reasonable in the context of its independence..